 - Proximity to the sea / infrastructure

-Let's say that you have analyzed all the possibilities and found the ideal building plot in Greece.
-The next step is the buying process.
-It consists of several stages , some of which deserve special attention.
+Let's say that you have analyzed all the possibilities and found the ideal land plot for construction in Greece.
+The next step will include its purchase.
+It includes several stages , some of which deserve special attention.

-The legal purity of the object is an important point that you should pay attention to before concluding a contract.
-And therefore, in the issue of checking the site for legal purity, one cannot do without the help of an experienced lawyer who will analyze the documents for the land, starting from the moment the site is allocated and the first transaction concluded with it.
+The legal purity of the object is an important point to pay attention to before signing an agreement.
+Therefore, when it comes to checking the land plot for legal purity, one cannot do anything without the help of an experienced lawyer who will analyze the documents for the land plot, starting from the moment of land plot allocation and the first transaction concluded with it.
 The verification procedure takes from one to three days.

-An important point: if a lawyer discovered violations or problems with documents for the site, you have the right to demand from the seller the return of the prepayment amount, if any.
+Pay attention: If the lawyer found law violations or problems with documents for the land plot, you have the right to demand from the seller the return of the prepayment, if you did any.

-However, when buying a plot, you should not be limited only to a legal check, it is necessary to involve an experienced civil engineer who will appreciate all the nuances of the land plot.
-He must personally go to the site to inspect the relief of the site, check the boundaries of the site with a topographer, outline the building spot, in special cases it is even necessary to do a soil analysis.
-In addition, the engineer must check the availability of all the necessary documentation for further obtaining a non-construction permit, and also make sure that on this site it is really possible to build what you want.
-In the case of buying a land plot in Greece Invest, you will be provided with a proven team of specialists: an architect (Russian-speaking), topographer, lawyer, translator, who will control all the details of the transaction and will continue to work with you to implement your project, be it a house by the sea or an investment project.
+Nonetheless, when buying a plot, you should not limit yourself with a legal check only.
+It is necessary to attract an experienced civil engineer who will assess all the peculiarities of the land plot.
+He will personally go to the place for inspecting the topography of the land plot, check its boundaries with the topographer, and mark the building footprint.
+In some cases, it is even necessary to hold a soil analysis.
+Apart from that, the engineer must check the availability of all necessary documentation for further obtaining of a construction permit, as well as make sure that you can really build what you want on the selected land plot.
+When you decide to purchase a land plot from Greece Invest, you will be provided with a professional team of specialists, including an architect (English-speaking), a topographer, a lawyer, and a translator – that will monitor all the nuances of the deal and keep on working with you for implementation of your real estate project, no matter whether it is a house by the sea or an investment project.

-After checking the documentation, the conclusion of a sales contract follows.
+Once the documentation has been checked, you will move to the final step – conclusion of a purchase and sale agreement.
 Usually the parties immediately conclude the main contract, which is signed in the presence of a notary.
-Then the transfer of funds to the seller takes place, minus the amount of the deposit.
-From the moment of signing the agreement, the ownership of the land plot is transferred to the buyer.
-Next, the contract is registered with the Companies House, and this becomes the final stage of the purchase and sale transaction.
+This step also includes funds transfer to the seller, excluding the deposit sum.
+From the moment of agreement conclusion, the ownership for the land plot is transferred to the buyer.
+After that, it is necessary to register your agreement in the Real Estate Registry.
+This moment can be considered the final stage of the purchase and sale deal.
 The registration process takes about three weeks.

-In some cases, a preliminary contract is required.
-This happens when the seller, for some reason, cannot register the main contract.
-The most common situation is when the seller has inherited the land plot, and he has not yet entered into inheritance rights.
-This may also be due to documentation issues that can be resolved, but it takes the seller some time to do this.
-Finally, the land plot could be the object of a legal dispute - it happens that the decision has already been made, but has not yet entered into legal force.
+In some cases, it is required to conclude a preliminary agreement.
+It is necessary when the seller, due to some reasons, cannot register the main agreement.
+The most widespread situation looks like this: the seller has inherited the land plot, and he has not yet entered into inheritance rights.
+Another reason for that are problems with documents, which can be resolved but it will take some time from the seller.
+One more reason for conclusion of a preliminary agreement is that the land plot could be the object of a legal dispute.
+It happens that the decision on the land plot has already been made, but has not yet entered into legal force.
 In this case, the conclusion of the main contract is impossible until the entry into force of the relevant decision.
 In all cases, the preliminary contract stipulates the term for the conclusion of the main contract of sale.

-You can find out more about construction in Greece, view the existing land base and get detailed advice on the Greece Invest website.
+To learn more about construction in Greece, take a look at the land plot base and get detailed advice on the Greece Invest website.